luker983/tokyowesterns-ctf-2020/tamarin/README.md

 }
 ```

-4. Send each list through `Func2()` with a random number 1000 times.
+4. Each list is sent through `Func2()` with a random number 1000 times.
 After a certain number of iterations, the random numbers stabilize to a deterministic value that depends on the input string.
 This was determined by setting the loop max to different high values (>30) and observing no change in the final `num`.
 Once the value settles, it is compared with the last element of the list.
 If the last element of every list matches its stabilized value from `Func2()`, the flag is correct
 ```
 // Parallelize the processing of each list Parallel.ForEach(list, parallelOptions, delegate(List<uint> equation)